Conventional Seeding Contractors UK

 Frequently Asked Conventional Seeding Questions

 Conventional seeding is typically the right choice on flat to gently sloping ground (gradients of around 6:1 or gentler) where machinery can access the site and soil can be properly cultivated.
 It works well on freshly topsoiled areas, amenity grassland, playing fields, housing development open space, road verges on level ground, and large-scale reclamation sites.
 For steeper slopes, poor-access sites, or projects where rapid erosion control is critical, hydroseeding is usually more appropriate.
-On mixed sites, we often combine both methods — drill-seeding accessible flat areas for cost efficiency while hydroseeding the slopes — all delivered by one contractor.
+On mixed sites, we often combine both methods, drill-seeding accessible flat areas for cost efficiency while hydroseeding the slopes, all delivered by one contractor.
+See our full hydroseeding vs conventional seeding comparison for a detailed decision framework.

 We operate a full range of specialist soil preparation and seeding equipment, including Aebi Terratrac slope tractors, Blec Turfmaker precision seed drills (tractor-mounted and pedestrian), power harrows, rotovators, stone buriers, Harley power rakes, grader bars, fixed-tine harrows, seed spinners and Cambridge rollers.
-For confined or awkward areas, we use pedestrian tractors fitted with compact cultivation attachments.
-This range allows us to handle everything from fine-tilth amenity seedbeds to large-scale earthworks restoration.
+For confined or awkward areas, we use BCS pedestrian tractors fitted with compact cultivation attachments.
+View our full specialist fleet and equipment.

-What is the best time of year for conventional seeding?
+• What is the best time of year for conventional seeding in the UK?

-The primary seeding windows are spring (March–May) and autumn (September–October), when soil temperatures and moisture levels support reliable germination.
+The primary seeding windows are spring (March to May) and autumn (September to October), when soil temperatures and moisture levels support reliable germination under optimal seeding conditions.
 Autumn seeding often benefits from natural rainfall and reduced weed competition.
-We can advise on the best timing for your specific seed mix and location — wildflower mixes, for example, are often best sown in autumn to allow cold stratification over winter.
+For wildflower mixes, autumn sowing is generally preferred to allow cold stratification over winter.
+We can advise on the best timing for your specific seed mix and location.
+Read more about the best time to seed in the UK.

 Yes.
-We are based in Malpas, Cheshire but operate nationwide from the North West through to Scotland, across Yorkshire, the Midlands, Wales and the South.
-Our fleet includes towing vehicles, trailers and self-contained equipment rigs that allow us to mobilise to any site.
-For large or multi-site programmes, we regularly deploy across England, Wales and Scotland.
+We are based at Alport Farm, Malpas, Cheshire but operate nationwide.
+Our fleet includes towing vehicles, trailers and self-contained equipment rigs that allow us to mobilise to any site across England, Wales and Scotland.
+For large or multi-site programmes, we regularly deploy teams from the North West through to Scotland, across Yorkshire, the Midlands, Wales and the South.

 Not sure if conventional seeding is right for your site conditions?
-Our technical team can assess your project requirements, confirm the most appropriate seeding method, and provide a detailed specification and quote.
+Share your drawings, photos or specification and our technical team will assess your project, confirm the most appropriate seeding method, and provide a detailed quote.
+For sites with both flat areas and slopes, we can recommend a combined conventional and hydroseeding approach to optimise cost and programme.